alyciakb/jekyll-now/_posts/2018-09-29-DriveOrNot.md

 The total is based on a cost factor, so the lower the score the better.
 Which means with this calculation, my car reigns supreme (barely).
-I should keep it insured to drive it to practice.
-However with a difference factor of only "$5 per month", either decision would be acceptable.

-Of course we need to briefly talk about the limitations of this analysis: I only factored in using the transportation methods to get to practices, I did not factor in errands, meet ups, vacations, other travel.
+*Of course we need to briefly talk about the limitations of this analysis: I only factored in using the transportation methods to get to practices, I did not factor in errands, meet ups, vacations, other travel.
 The convenience score is arbitrary and different scoring methods could result in a different decision.
 ALL of my costs and times are estimates.
 I cannot fully predict how long it will take on a given day to get somewhere nor exactly how much gas will cost.
+Therefore, with such a small difference between the two, either decision would be acceptable.*

-All in all, the analysis favours me keeping my car insured and driveable this year and that is what I plan to do.
+But all in all, the analysis favours me keeping my car insured and driveable this year and that is what I plan to do.

 <center>
 <img src="https://media.giphy.com/media/ypJDAUdeiBZDy/giphy.gif"/>